heycarsten/lcbo-api/README.md

 Once that's running you can do stuff like:

-Fetch the first store in the database:
+Fetch the first product in the database:

 ```
 Product.first